stacksjs/ts-pkgx/docs/packages/lua.md

 ## Related Packages

-These packages work well with lua:
+These packages work well with lua.org:

-- `luarocks.org`
+- [`luarocks.org`](luarocksorg.md) - LuaRocks is the package manager for the Lua programming language.

 ## Usage Examples